How to Do Sun Salutation B (Surya Namaskar B): A Step-by-Step Guide

 Four-Limbed-Staff-Pose

-• Stretch the right leg back and bring the palms to the floor.
+• Stretch your right leg back and place both feet together on the floor.

-• Bending the elbows, press the palms against the floor.
+• Curl your toes and press your palms firmly against the floor.

 10. Upward Facing Dog (Urdhva Mukha Svanasana)